 Maine State Employees are eligible for an extensive and highly competitive benefits package.
 Major benefits are briefly described below (Note: Benefits may vary somewhat according to administrative units and specific collective bargaining agreements.).
 Benefits are prorated for part-time employment.

-Accrual is based on years of continuous, full-time service at a rate of 8 hours (1 day) per month for the first 5 years of service, 10 hours per month from 6-10 years of service, 12 hours per month from 11-15 years of service, 14 hours per month from 16-20 years of service, and 16 hours (2 days) per month after 20 years of service.
+Accrual is based on years of continuous, full-time service at a rate of 10 hours per month for the first 10 years of service, 12 hours per month from 11-15 years of service, 14 hours per month from 16-20 years of service, and 16 hours per month after 20 years of service.

 Once an employee has completed 15 years of service, in a position covered by a collective bargaining agreement (CBA); he/she will begin receiving longevity pay at an hourly rate.
 Confidential employees (not covered by CBA) receive their longevity pay in the form of a single payment each December after completing 15 years of service.